RafaelMRazeira/Hada/README.md

 ## Getting Started

-Follow the [installation instructions](/docs/markdowm/INSTALL.md) to install Nina.
+Follow the [installation instructions](/docs/markdowm/INSTALL.md) to install Hada.

-See [Getting Started with nina](docs/markdowm/getting-started.md), to learn about basic usage.
+See [Getting Started with hada](docs/markdowm/getting-started.md), to learn about basic usage.

 ## Features of this package